jonschull/ERA_Admin/ERA_Landscape/README.md

 ## Related Project

-This project was extracted from [ERA_ClimateWeek](https://github.com/jonschull/ERA_ClimateWeek), which is a Python-based data processing pipeline with Flask server.
+This project was extracted from [ERA_ClimateWeek](https://github.com/jonschull/ERA_ClimateWeek) and is now part of the ERA_Admin monorepo as a self-contained component.

 **When to use each:**